 The NHS is facing a number of challenges so there is no better time to get involved and I would encourage anyone with a real interest in health to consider taking up this opportunity.

 If you wish to join our Patient and Community Assurance Group, you can download an expression of interest form here and send it to us.
-You can also ring us for more information by calling 01652 251067 and speaking to a member of the Communications and Engagement team.
+You can also ring us for more information by calling 01652 251000 and ask to speak to a member of the Communications and Engagement team.

 Our PCAG members are supported in their role with training in the following topics: